Battle of Lechfeld: Aftermath

 Upon destruction of the Hungarian forces, the German army proclaimed Otto I father of the fatherland and emperor.
 In 962, on the strength of this, Otto I went to Rome and had himself crowned Holy Roman Emperor by Pope John XII.
+Historian Pierre Riché writes that Otto I was regarded by many thereafter as a "new Charlemagne", which also led to him being called "Otto the Great."

 The Hungarian leaders Bulcsú, Lehel and Súr were taken to Regensburg and hanged with many other Hungarians.

 The German annihilation of the Hungarian army definitively ended the attacks of Magyar nomads against Latin Europe.
+One of Otto's allies, the bishop of Cremona, claimed that the victory at Lechfeld left the Hungarians so cowed that they would not "dare to mutter."
 The Hungarian historian Gyula Kristó calls it a "catastrophic defeat".
-After the defeat, the Hungarians reached the end of almost a century as Europe's dominant military.

-After 955, the Hungarians completely ceased all campaigns westwards.
-In addition, Otto I did not launch any further military campaigns against them; their leader Fajsz was dethroned following their defeat, and was succeeded as Grand Prince of the Hungarians by Taksony.
+Following the tactical disaster, the Hungarians reached the end of almost a century as Europe's dominant military.
+Moreover, after 955, the Hungarians completely ceased all campaigns westwards.
+In addition, Otto I did not launch any further military campaigns against them; their leader Fajsz was dethroned following their defeat and succeeded as Grand Prince of the Hungarians by Taksony.

 Analysis

 This battle has been viewed as a symbolic victory for the knightly cavalry, who would define European warfare in the High Middle Ages, over the nomadic light cavalry that characterized warfare during the Early Middle Ages in Central and Eastern Europe.

 Paul K. Davis writes, the "Magyar defeat ended more than 90 years of their pillaging western Europe and convinced survivors to settle down, creating the basis for the state of Hungary."